AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/forms/form-design/resize-label-field-width-in-a-form.md

    ![](assets/image2014-9-15-15-3a24-3a28.png)

-1. Voer een pixelwaarde in voor de breedte en/of breedte van het label.
+1. Voer een pixelwaarde in voor de [!UICONTROL Label Width] en/of [!UICONTROL Field Width] .

    ![](assets/image2014-9-15-15-3a24-3a36.png)